Working together

 One constraint worth mentioning

-I only take on a small number of fractional roles at a time.
+I only take on a small number of design leadership roles at a time.
 Advisory is more flexible, but still selective.

 If this sounds like it might fit, the next step is just a short conversation to figure out which way of working actually makes sense, or whether I'm the wrong person altogether.
 No pitch, no pressure.
 Just clarity.